 The power of “why”, more popularly referred to as the purpose or motivation is a key to effectively accomplishing your goals.

 As Simon Sinek, an author and inspirational speaker had put it, very few people know why they do what they do.
 This can be aligned with a study conducted by Gallup that shows that only 1 in 3 employees are engaged in their jobs.

-By sharing and articulating the purpose to your team members, it can motivate them to become more involved and execute meaningful work even with the simplest of tasks.
+Sharing and articulating the purpose to your team members can motivate them to become more involved and execute meaningful work even with the simplest of tasks.
 Understanding how their outputs contribute to the company will provide them with a clearer sense of direction.
 It can also encourage team collaboration rather than purely following “blind orders”.

 2. Enrich Skills